 In 1989, Nick Park introduced the world to Wallace and Gromit in A Grand Day Out; they would then go on to feature in three more shorts, a feature film and many spin-offs, earning Park an Oscar for Best Animated Feature with Wallace & Gromit: The Curse of the Were-Rabbit (2005).
 He also worked on another popular Aardman film, Chicken Run (2000).

 Trey Parker and Matt Stone made a series of short cut-out animation student films using construction paper, which would later become South Park (since 1997), though apart from the pilot, the series is now created on computers in the same style.

 The incredibly popular The Nightmare Before Christmas (1993) was one of the most widely released stop motion features and became the highest-grossing stop motion animated film of its time.
 The director went on to do James and the Giant Peach and Coraline, and the producer Tim Burton went on to do Corpse Bride and Frankenweenie.

 From the 21st century onwards, stop motion continues to be a popular form of filmmaking with the 2009 film Fantastic Mr. Fox and Anomalisa (2015).
 Since 2009, the film studio Laika has released five feature-length stop motion films that have collectively grossed over $400 million.
 Aardman Animations have continued to snap up nominations for Best Animated Feature and are currently developing the long-anticipated sequel to Chicken Run.

 Despite the prevalence of modern CGI to create animated films, stop motion continues to be a popular form of filmmaking despite the intense efforts needed for its creation.
-If you have any homemade stop animation films, make sure you get them backed up onto a reliable format with a VHS to DVD conversion.
+If you have any homemade stop animation films, make sure you get them backed up onto a reliable format with a VHS to DVD conversion or from video to digital.
 Contact us today for more information.